King Block (New Brunswick, New Jersey)

-The King Block, also known as the Crossroads Theater, was a historic building located on Memorial Parkway (Burnet Street) in New Brunswick, New Jersey, United States.
-It was added to the National Register of Historic Places on May 26, 1988.
+The King Block, also known as the Crossroads Theater, was a historic building located on Memorial Parkway (Burnet Street) in the city of New Brunswick in Middlesex County, New Jersey, United States.
+It was added to the National Register of Historic Places on May 26, 1988, for its significance in commerce.

+History

 The Crossroads Theater Company used the building until 1991, when the company moved from King Block to Monument Square.
 The building was demolished for redevelopment in the early 1990s.